mettaseva/digitalgarden/src/site/notes/Explore/To-Do.md

 ---

 #### Digital Garden Publishing Questions
-- How can I get my Dayspring theme to display publicly?
+- How can I get my Dayspring theme to display publicly? < <span style="background:#fff88f">Reply pending</span>
 - Is there a way to UNpublish files without <u>deleting</u> them from the Vault?
 - No embeds for YouTube videos?
 Substack subscribe forms? <- <font color="#ff0000">Test first</font>
-- Any place to view themes?
+- Any place to view all of the themes?
 - Where/how to access/copy heading links?
 - Where/how to customize theme font?
 - Where does the publish flag display?
-- See feature requests in TBMain
+- See feature requests in TBMain < <span style="background:#fff88f">Reply pending</span>

 ---